barriehadfield/heart-cards/README.md

 The Home Component generates the primary user interface for this application.
 We will spend a little time going through this line by line as there might be several new concepts here.

-> **Note on coding style:** There are two coding conventions used here which are purely a matter of coding style.
-You will notice that the HTML elements (`DIV`) are in caps which would indicate a constant.
-We are using caps as we believe it makes the code easier to read.
-If you do not like this then `div` will work just as well.
-Secondly (and perhaps more controversially) you will notice the misuse of `{ }` curly braces extending over more than one line whereas the Ruby norm is to use `do end` blocks if the block extends over more than one line and `{ }` if it just one line.
-Personally, I like curly braces for Component and HTML element blocks and `do end` for conditional or looping logic.
-I find this easier to read and work with, but if it hurts your eyes, you can use `do end` instead.

 ```ruby
 # app/hyperloop/components/home.rb
 class Home < Hyperloop::Router::Component